Is it Safe to Buy a House with Foundation Problems?

-There’s so much to consider when you’re buying a house, whether it’s in Austin, San Antonio, or a Texas city in between.
-In fact you may be so caught up in the process that you may overlook one valuable detail: the condition of the home’s foundation.
+There’s so much to consider when you’re buying a house, whether it’s in Austin, San Marcos, or a Texas city in between.
+In fact, you may be so caught up in the process that you may overlook one valuable detail: the condition of the home’s foundation.
 A problematic house foundation may mean that the current sellers either didn’t want to deal with the problem, or it’s so bad that it’s beyond repair.

 But, not all is lost.
 Not all foundation issues are a lost cause.
 Granted, some foundation issues often require major repairs, so it’s certainly best to be aware of any red flags and warning signs before you buy a home that needs to be repaired from the ground up.
-Here’s a few things to look for, prior to getting an actual foundation inspection when you’re looking to buy a home and have any type of concern about the foundation.
+Here are a few things to look for, prior to getting an actual foundation inspection when you’re looking to buy a home and have any type of concern about the foundation.

 What Should you Do When You Discover Problems with Your Future Home’s Foundation?

 A home inspection isn’t mandatory, but most lenders will require an inspection prior to approving any funding.
 While small cracks in a foundation are nothing unusual, as it’s often caused by ‘settling’ of the house, minor cracks less than a quarter of an inch are probably safe, and often don’t require any major repairs.
 However, cracks that are larger than that should be a cause for concern, as it could mean a serious problem is lurking underneath.
 This could involve anything from a thorough patching job to a major overhaul and reinforcement of the foundation.
 Even if you are just starting to look at possible homes, do a full walkthrough in and around the house and make note of any cracks, or problem areas where it looks as if there might be deterioration.

 This is where you have to decide if it’s worth it.
 Can you handle the cost of the repairs, the time involved, and the stress you’ll more than likely have to deal with?